Motion of no confidence: Parliamentary systems

 There are a number of variations in this procedure between parliaments.
 In some countries, a motion of no confidence can be directed at the government collectively or at any individual member, including the prime minister.
-Sometimes, motions of no confidence are proposed even though they have no likelihood of passage simply to pressure a government or to embarrass its own critics, who may for political reasons decide not to vote against it.
+Sometimes, motions of confidence or no confidence are proposed even though it is clear that the government does in fact have majority support simply to pressure ministers or put opposition parties in the potentially embarrassing situation of voting in support of the government.

-In many parliamentary democracies, there are strict time limits for no-confidence motions such as being allowed only once every three, four, or six months.
+In many parliamentary democracies, there are limits to how often a confidence vote may be held, such as being allowed only once every three or six months.
 Thus, the timing of a motion of no confidence is a matter of political judgment.
-A motion of no confidence on a relatively trivial matter may then prove counterproductive if a more important issue suddenly arises that actually warrants a motion of no confidence.
-Sometimes, the government chooses to declare that one of its bills is a "motion of confidence" to prevent dissident members of its own party from voting against it.
+A motion of no confidence on a relatively trivial matter may then prove counterproductive if an issue suddenly arises that is seen to be a more credible justification for a motion of no confidence.